jpbarraca/pynrf24/README.md

 Caveats
 -------

-Performance with this driver (as well as with any other Python driver) may be lower than expected.
+Performance with this driver (as well as with any other Python "driver") may be lower than expected.
 Python is a high level language and there is too much stuff going on (e.g, Garbage Collection) for timing constrains to be respected.
 There is no assurance that you can transmit at 2MBits/s, or even at 250KBits/s.
 Actually, the hardware can only provide maximum bitrates when using large packets, no CRC, and without any retransmissions.
-Which means that radios must be very close to each other.
+Which means that radios must be very close to each other, and in practice you will never get the advertised bitrate.
+Actually, maybe Python actually isn't a bottleneck :).

 It works great in my case.
 Use AS-IS, but remember that YMMV.